How to Stop Getting Those Pesky Car Extended Warranty Calls

 How can you tell if it’s a scam call?

-There are some pretty clear signs when the car extended warranty calls you get are spam calls.
+Fortunately, there are some pretty clear signs when the car extended warranty calls you get are spam calls.
 Here’s what they are and why scammers use them.

 The call is vague